DRAFT – PRAI Annual Membership Meeting Minutes

 September 10, 2016, 1:30 pm at One Chapel at 22800 Hwy 71

 I. Call to Order at 1:40 pm.
 87 members represented.
-Quorum achieved.
+All Board members were present and a quorum was achieved.

 II.
 Approval of Minutes of 2015 Annual Meeting

 No corrections.
 Minutes are approved from the 2015 annual meeting of members

 III.
 Treasurer’s Report